aniskchaou/INTERVIEW_PREPARATION/qcm/android.md

 ## What is DDMS?

-DDMS stands for Dalvik Debug Monitor Server.
-It gives the following array of debugging features:
+DDMS stands for Dalvik Debug Monitor Server. **It gives the following array of debugging features**:

 Port forwarding services

 Screen capture on the device

 Thread and heap information

 Logcat

 Incoming call and SMS spoofing

 Network traffic tracking

 Location data spoofing